GenesisGeo: Technical Report: Automated Geometry Data Synthesis

+Given a valid problem, we run the symbolic engine to compute a closure of conclusions.
+This closure contains many predicates that are trivial or equivalent.
+To ensure that synthesized goals provide meaningful learning signals, we apply a predicate-aware goal filtering procedure.

+\textbf{Predicate-specific filtering.} The symbolic closure contains many candidate goals that are invalid for training.
+We filter them with simple, predicate-dependent rules.
+We drop trivial statements that hold by definition, such as self-relations (e.g., $AB=AB$ and $AB\parallel AB$).
+We also remove goals that can be directly rewritten into a simpler predicate.
+For example, $\angle(AB,CD)=0^\circ$ is equivalent to $AB\parallel CD$, and some ratio forms reduce to segment equality. \Cref{tab:filtering_criteria} lists the exact patterns we exclude for each predicate.

-Beyond predicate-specific rules, we apply an equivalence filter to high-frequency predicates such as \texttt{eqangle} and \texttt{eqratio}.
-Two \texttt{eqangle} conclusions are considered equivalent if all four corresponding line pairs are parallel; two \texttt{eqratio} conclusions are equivalent if their segment pairs are congruent.
-This additional layer of filtering prevents redundancy and improves dataset diversity.
+\textbf{Equivalence filtering.} We further deduplicate high-frequency predicates such as \texttt{eqangle} and \texttt{eqratio}.
+Two \texttt{eqangle} goals are treated as equivalent when all corresponding line pairs are parallel.
+Two \texttt{eqratio} goals are treated as equivalent when all corresponding segment pairs are congruent.

-Through this two-stage filtering process, we retain only meaningful and non-redundant conclusions, ensuring that the resulting problems are both challenging and pedagogically valuable.
+Through two-stage filtering process, we retain meaningful and non-redundant conclusions, ensuring that the resulting problems are both challenging and valuable.